logzio/logzio-helm/charts/fluentd/README.md

    # .....
 ```

-### Adding a custom log_type field from pod attribute
+### Adding a custom log_type field from attribute
-To add a `log_type` field with a custom value, you can use the annotation key `log_type` with your custom value.
+To add a `log_type` field with a custom value to each log, you can use the annotation key `log_type` with a custom value.
 The annotation will be automatically parsed into a `log_type` field with the provided value.
 e.g:
 ```
 ...